ObserveandThink/gnu_okapi/README.md

-# OkapiFlow - Gamified Process Improvement Companion
+# Okapi - Gamified Process Improvement Companion

-OkapiFlow is a web application designed to help you track and improve processes in a gamified way.
+Okapi is a web application designed to help you track and improve processes in a gamified way.
 Create "Spaces" to represent areas you want to work on, track your time, log actions, identify waste, and visualize your progress.

 ## Key Features